KarlaPaloma/KarlaPaloma/README.md

 👩‍💻 With over 5 years of experience in Quality Assurance (QA)

-📫 How to reach me: karlapaloma1989@hotmail.com📫 How to reach me: karlapaloma1989@hotmail.com
+📫 How to reach me: karlapaloma1989@hotmail.com